SoftSharper/CPP_Serializer/README.md

 First of all an executable knows little to nothing about data structures.
 C++ 11 provides scarce information about data types and classes at the run time and gives some information from virtual tables.
 But there is no such thing as "reflection" is defined in the C++ specification.
 Therefore we have manually to list all members of the class and to not forget to call serialization for the base classes.

 This would be a half of problem if serialization can be implemented by clean and regular code, which can have a good readability and testability.
 Saying "testability" I mean it could be easy to create the unit tests to check serialization.

+Another half of this problem is coming from implementation of STL streams.
+Let check if we can use the STL streams to serialize and deserialize C++ basic types and STL containers.